 - We all looked very tired, for we had stayed up all night cramming for the final.

-Here are examples of two independent clauses joined by a semicolon:
+Here are examples of two independent clauses joined in a sentence by a semicolon:

-- I went to the Department of Motor vehicles; I took the written test.
+- I went to the Department of Motor vehicles today; I took the written driving test.

 - Monica brought the drinks; Frank brought the main dish.